Ransom Gillis House: Gillis' life and work

-Ransom Gillis was born December 20, 1838, in Washington County, New York to Alexander Ransom and Jane (Wilson).
-One of eight children, Ransom attended public schools and the Argyle Academy.
+Ransom Gillis was born on December 20, 1838, in Washington County, New York, to Alexander Gillis and Jane Wilson.
+Ransom, one of eight children, attended public schools and the Argyle Academy.
 He relocated to Detroit in 1864 and found work at the Allen-Sheldon Dry Goods Company.
-He worked there until 1872 when he founded Edson, Moore & Company with colleagues James L. Edson and George F. Moore.
+He worked there until 1872, when he founded Edson, Moore & Company with colleagues James L. Edson and George F. Moore.
 Gillis operated as the "buyer of the house".
-Edson, Moore & Company ultimately grew to span 194 through 204 Jefferson Avenue with an area of 125 x 120 feet.
-They featured wholesale dry goods such as Irish and Scottish linens, hosiery and gloves from Saxony, goods from Europe and from American mills.
-In December 1893, the massive store on Jefferson was gutted by a fire that was estimated at doing $750,000 in damage.
+Edson, Moore, & Company ultimately grew to span 194 through 204 Jefferson Avenue, with an area of 125 x 120 feet.
+They featured wholesale dry goods such as Irish and Scottish linens, hosiery and gloves from Saxony, goods from Europe, and goods from American mills.
+In December 1893, the massive store on Jefferson was gutted by a fire that was estimated to do $750,000 in damage.
 Seven employees died in the fire, including two who were forced to jump from the fifth floor of the burning building.
 In November 1913, the firm relocated to a storefront at 494-514 Fort Street in Detroit.
 They advertised the new location as being at the north-east corner of Fort Street and M.C.R.R.
 (Michigan Central Rail Road).

-Gillis married Helen A. Gaylord in 1870 and together they had three children: Ransom Fay, Gaylord Wilson, and Grace M.
+Gillis married Helen A. Gaylord in 1870, and together they had three children: Ransom Fay, Gaylord Wilson, and Grace M.

 Ransom Fay was born on November 3, 1871.
 He attended Yale University in 1894 and 1895.

 Grace M. married David S. Carter and died in 1901.

-Gaylord, was born July 1, 1873, attended the University of Michigan and succeeded his father in the dry good business, working for Edson, Moore & Company.
+Gaylord, born July 1, 1873, attended the University of Michigan and succeeded his father in the dry goods business, working for Edson, Moore & Company.

-Gillis was a member of many key institutions in Detroit, including the Old Michigan Club, First Presbyterian Church, a board member of Grace Hospital and Lake St. Clair Fishing and Shooting Club.
+Gillis was a member of many key institutions in Detroit, including the Old Michigan Club, First Presbyterian Church, a board member of Grace Hospital, and the Lake St. Clair Fishing and Shooting Club.
 Ransom Gillis died on 31 December 1901 from pneumonia.